jDocMunch-MCP

 • cross-repository global search

-• semantic/vector similarity search as a standalone product (semantic search is supported as an enhancement when embeddings are enabled via use_embeddings=true, but the core workflow is structure-first)
+• semantic/vector similarity search as a standalone product (hybrid BM25 + semantic fusion is supported when embeddings are enabled — defaults to "auto", on whenever a provider is configured — but the core workflow remains structure-first)

 Environment variables